 - Freeze fruits and vegetables quickly.

 - Store in heavy-weight, air-tight containers or freezer bags.
+Be sure to date the packages.

 - Fill containers to the top and remove as much air as possible from freezer bags.